 Training, Coaching, and Capability Development

-More generally Ellis Terry are registered to provide training, coaching and capability development in the following areas under the Regional Business Partner Network Capability Voucher Scheme up to NZ$9,000+GST with a 50% government subsidy.
+Ellis Terry is also registered to provide training, coaching and capability development in the following areas under the Regional Business Partner Network Capability Voucher Scheme up to NZ$9,000+GST with a 50% government subsidy:

-- R&D Growth Strategies and IP Strategic Planning – How to use IP and R&D to help your business grow.
+- R&D Growth Strategies and IP Strategic Planning – Learning how to use IP and R&D to help your business grow.

-- Competitive Advantage/Opportunity – Look at technical and commercial key selling proposition and competitive advantage, and assessing competitors.
+- Competitive Advantage/Opportunity – Looking at technical and commercial key selling proposition and competitive advantage, and assessing competitors.

-- Action/Operational Plans – Developing action plans for intellectual property and research & development to achieve targets.
+- Action/Operational Plans – Developing action plans for intellectual property and research and development to achieve targets.

 - Marketing Planning – Developing a marketing and brand protection plan.